Browsing Category

 Earlier this week, you got my A list.
 Now the imperfect films (I’m picky) but still fascinating, depending on taste.

 Toronto TIFF audiences are notoriously friendly.
-It is why so many filmmakers are eager to bring their work here; why my TIFF crowds are (usually) my posse: when there is something to love, we’ll shower you with appreciation.
+It is why so many filmmakers are eager to bring their work here; my TIFF crowds are (usually) my posse: when there is something to love, we’ll shower you with appreciation.
 Standing ovations are not a certainty elsewhere in Toronto.
-I’ve been to many spectacular live productions—opera, ballet, musical theatre, etc—where tepid tapping of hands passes as praise.
-Doing any kind of art and sharing it with strangers takes courage.
-Come TIFF time, my peeps are out in full force.
+I’ve been to many spectacular live productions—opera, ballet, musical theatre, etc.—where tepid tapping of hands passes as praise.
+Creating art and sharing it with strangers takes courage.
+Come TIFF time; my peeps are out in full force.

 I can’t believe how full this theatre is at 2:30 in the afternoon.
 That is what’s amazing about this festival.
 It’s just full of movie lovers and that’s not always the case with festivals, not always the case when you show movies.
 You really feel the enthusiasm from the crowd here.
 I’ve always wanted to show a movie here.